-What Is Fish Sauce Made of?
+What Fish Sauce Is

 Good fish sauces are made from a mixture of fish and salt that has been allowed to ferment for 1 year to 18 months.
 Anchovies are typically used, although some fish sauces are also made from other types of fish or squid.
 The basic ingredients of a good fish sauce are fish, water, and salt.
 Sugar may also be added but isn't necessary.

-Where Can I Buy Fish Sauce?
+Where to Buy Fish Sauce

 These days, most supermarkets sell fish sauce (look for it in the Asian section), but you may find the best brands, like Squid Brand Fish Sauce, sold in Asian food stores.
 You'll find a good selection of fish sauces at nearly any Chinese/Vietnamese/Thai food market.
 Look for tall bottles with "Fish Sauce" and the ingredients displayed on the label (just fish extract, salt, and water—other ingredients aren't necessary).
 It should be made in Thailand or Vietnam.
 You can also order nam pla online.

 Although it is a misnomer, vegetarian (and vegan) fish sauce does exist and is often made of seaweed instead of fish.
 You may not find it in a Thai food store, but nearly all the Vietnamese food markets carry it.
 However, better substitutes are Golden Mountain sauce, just plain soy sauce, or a combination of the two.
 To purchase Golden Mountain Sauce you will need to shop at a good Asian market.

 Fish Sauce and Sodium